 Courses outside JOMC

-All master’s students in the Science and Medical Journalism Program must take two graduate-level courses outside the School of Journalism and Mass Communication.
+All master’s students in the Science and Medical Journalism Program must take two graduate-level courses outside the School of Media and Journalism.
 Those courses must be approved by the director of the Science and Medical Journalism Program and be in a content area pertinent to the student's focus of interest.

 Other advanced JOMC courses